You can pretty much be broke at any age. For me, I was pretty poor growing up. So, there was really only one way to go, and that was up.

 If this simple formula is the key to attaining financial stability, why is it that most of us don’t follow it?

-In Robert Kiyosaki’s “Guide to Raising Your Kids Financial IQ,” which comes with the Cash Flow for Kids game, he states that every time a dollar hits our hand, we’re choosing to be rich, middle-class, or poor by what we decide to do with it (from a cash flow perspective anyway).
+In Robert Kiyosaki’s Rich Dad’s Raising Your Child’s Financial I.Q., which comes with the Cash Flow for Kids game, he states that every time a dollar hits our hand, we’re choosing to be rich, middle-class, or poor by what we decide to do with it (from a cash flow perspective anyway).

 So, I guess the secret is… there is no secret.
 You need to be disciplined, live within your means (unless you can figure out a way to expand your means), and have a budget, as well as a plan to invest in cash flowing assets.
 The sooner you can do this, the faster you’ll build true wealth.